3D computer graphics: Complementary tools

-Differences with other types of computer graphics
+Other types of 3D appearance

-Distinction from photorealistic 2D graphics
+Photorealistic 2D graphics

 Not all computer graphics that appear 3D are based on a wireframe model.
-2D computer graphics with 3D photorealistic effects are often achieved without wireframe modeling and are sometimes indistinguishable in the final form.
+2D computer graphics with 3D photorealistic effects are often achieved without wire-frame modeling and are sometimes indistinguishable in the final form.
 Some graphic art software includes filters that can be applied to 2D vector graphics or 2D raster graphics on transparent layers.
-Visual artists may also copy or visualize 3D effects and manually render photorealistic effects without the use of filters.
+Visual artists may also copy or visualize 3D effects and manually render photo-realistic effects without the use of filters.

-Pseudo 3D and true 3D
+2.5D

-Some video games use restricted projections of three-dimensional environments, such as isometric graphics or virtual cameras with fixed angles, either as a way to improve performance of the game engine or for stylistic and gameplay concerns.
-Such games are said to use pseudo 3D graphics.
+Some video games use 2.5D graphics, involving restricted projections of three-dimensional environments, such as isometric graphics or virtual cameras with fixed angles, either as a way to improve performance of the game engine or for stylistic and gameplay concerns.
 By contrast, games using 3D computer graphics without such restrictions are said to use true 3D.

+Other forms of animation

+Cutout is the use of flat materials such as paper.
+Everything is cut out of paper including the environment, characters, and even some props.
+An example of this is Paper Mario.
+Silhouette is similar to cutouts except they are one solid color, black.
+Limbo is an example of this.
+Puppets are dolls and different puppets used in the game.
+An example of this would be Yoshi's Wooly World.
+Pixelation is when the entire game appears pixelated, this includes the characters and the environment around them.
+One example of this is seen in Shovel Knight.